Sempor

 Sempor (ꦱꦺꦩ꧀ꦥꦺꦴꦂ) is a district (kecamatan) of Kebumen Regency, Central Java, Indonesia.
 Sempor District is approximately 29 km northwest of Kebumen town, the regency's capital.
 It borders Mandiraja District to the north, Karanggayam and Karanganyar Districts to the east, Gombong and Buayan Districts to the south, and Rowokele District to the west.

 As of 2010, Sempor District had a population of 58,418; the official estimate as at mid 2024 was 71,379.
 Sempor District consists of 16 villages, 74 rukun warga, and 368 rukun tetangga.
 The administrative center of Sempor District is Jatinegara Village.

 Geography

 Sempor District is situated inside a valley within the South Serayu Mountains.
 The Sempor Reservoir is located in the center of the district.

 Climate

 Sempor has a tropical rainforest climate (Af) with abundant rainfall year-round.
-It receives the most amount of precipitation in January, and the least in August.
+It receives the most precipitation in January, and the least in August.
 A summary of the annual temperature fluctuation and rainfall can be seen below: